 I was the Vice President of National Dairy Council 1/7/2013-1/8/2018.

-I am the Health & Wellbeing Advisor for IGA and will continue to be a trained nutrition professional who is a champion for food, nutrition, and agriculture understanding and for overall wellbeing of people and planet.
+I consulted for IGA as their Health & Wellbeing Advisor, currently teach in their international retailer classes and work with other retailers, and will continue to be a trained nutrition professional who is a champion for food, nutrition, and agriculture understanding and for overall wellbeing of people and planet.